-Fig. 51: CO2 reductions from PV energy [18]
+Fig. 61: CO2 reductions from PV energy [18]

 The calculated reductions in general and for some countries are rather impressive, but use the 6°C Scenario (6DS), which is largely an extension of current trends.
-By 2050, primary energy use grows by almost two-thirds (compared with 2012) and total GHG emissions rise even more.
-In the absence of efforts to stabilise atmospheric concentration of GHGs, average global temperature rise above preindustrial levels is projected to reach almost 5.5°C in the long term (i.e. after 2100) and almost 4°C by the end of this century.
+By 2050, primary energy use grows by almost two-thirds (compared with 2012) and total GHG emissions rise industrial levels is projected to reach almost 5.5°C in the long term (i.e. after 2100) and almost 4°C by the end of this century.
 Already, a 4°C increase within this century is likely to stimulate severe impacts, such as sea level rise, reduced crop yields, stressed water resources or disease outbreaks in new areas.
-The 6DS is broadly consistent with the
+The 6DS is broadly consistent with the WEO Current Policy Scenario through 2040.
+The 4DS takes into account recent pledges made by countries to limit emissions and step up efforts to improve energy efficiency.